2111-GH-Team-Cake-Capstone/2111-GH-Team-Cake-Capstone/README.md

 - user data to be secure so that no one can illegitimately manipulate information.
 - have deployed site

-## TIER 2: Extras & Add Ons
+## Extras & Add Ons

 <details><summary>Click Here To Open</summary>

 ### Chat Feature:

 - as a user, i want to be able to delete a message of mine
 - have timestamps displayed when messages are sent

 ### Community Chat: